Jordan-Davis47/CybersecurityPortfolio/README.md

 # CybersecurityPortfolio
-Folder with my cybersecurity portfolio projects
+Folder with my cybersecurity portfolio projects relating to using Linux CLI, SQL queries, reports for alert tickets, security assessments and more.